MuhamadNurHanif/MuhamadNurHanif/README.md

 ### Mobile Development
 - Android Development (Flutter)

 ### Other Technologies
 - Agile Methodology
 - Cloud Deployment (AWS, DigitalOcean - Beginner)
-- CI/CD pipelines (Jenkins)
+- CI/CD Pipelines (Jenkins)

+---

-## 📚 Current Projects
+## 📚 Projects

-- **[Blimbingsari Creative Craft Website](https://github.com/Hanif/BlimbingsariCreativeCraft)**: A dynamic website for a local business, featuring a catalog system with product management and customer engagement.
+- **[Blimbingsari Creative Craft Website](https://github.com/Hanif/BlimbingsariCreativeCraft)** – A dynamic website for a local business featuring a product catalog and customer engagement features.
-- **Student Information System**: A web-based application for managing student information and grades, built using Laravel.
+- **Student Information System** – A web-based application for managing student data and academic records, built with Laravel.
-- **Personal Portfolio**: A project to showcase my work, skills, and achievements as a Full-Stack Developer.
+- **Personal Portfolio** – A portfolio showcasing my projects, skills, and experiences as a Full-Stack Developer.

+---

 ## 💼 Professional Experience

-- **Freelance Web Developer**
-  *Freelancing* (2022 - Present)
-  I have worked with clients to create websites for businesses, improving their online presence with responsive, dynamic web applications.

-- **Intern Web Developer**
+### Freelance Web Developer *(2022 - Present)*
+- Developed and deployed responsive websites for various clients, enhancing their online presence.
+- Optimized web applications for better performance and user experience.

-  *PT.
-MasCitra Teknologi Informasi.* (2025 - Present)
+### Intern Web Developer – *PT.
+MasCitra Teknologi Informasi* *(2025 - Present)*
-  Assisted in developing and maintaining the company's website, focusing on improving user experience and site performance.
+- Assisted in the development and maintenance of the company's website.
+- Focused on enhancing user experience and improving site performance.

+---

-## 🎯 Goals
+## 🎯 Career Goals

-- Gain hands-on experience by working on more challenging Full-Stack projects.
+- Gain hands-on experience in advanced Full-Stack development projects.
-- Contribute to open-source projects and collaborate with developers worldwide.
+- Contribute to open-source projects and collaborate with developers globally.
-- Improve my skills in cloud infrastructure and mobile application development.
+- Enhance expertise in cloud computing and mobile application development.

+---

 ## 📑 Education

-- **Bachelor of Science in Software Engineering**
+**Bachelor of Science in Software Engineering**
-  Politeknik Negeri Banyuwangi (2022 - Present)
+Politeknik Negeri Banyuwangi *(2022 - Present)*
-  Currently in the 4th semester, studying Full-Stack Development and other advanced computer science topics.
+Currently in the 6th semester, focusing on Full-Stack Development and advanced computing technologies.

 ---

 ## 👀 Let's Connect!

-Feel free to explore my repositories and reach out if you want to collaborate on a project, discuss new technologies, or just share ideas!
+Feel free to explore my repositories and reach out if you're interested in collaborating, discussing tech trends, or sharing insights.
+Let's innovate and build great things together! 💻
-Let's make the world better with code! 💻

----

-**Follow me on**
+**Follow me on:**
 [LinkedIn](https://www.linkedin.com/in/hanif) | [Instagram](https://www.instagram.com/hanifmnh/) | [GitHub](https://github.com/Hanif)